google-gemini/workshops/games/slides/slides.md

 </figure>

 <!--
+By the way, when I asked for "Athena playing paper;" she's literally conjuring up paper.
+That must be how the gods roll: don't really need to fake rock-paper-scissors, can conjure the thing _ex niliho_.
+(Olympian flex.)

-First thing, a little scary: she's aware of Nash Equilibrium; means she know the theoretically optimal strategy.
+First off, formidable adversary: she's knows about the Nash Equilibrium, the theoretically optimal strategy.

-She also pays attention; is gathering statistics.
+She also pays attention; is gathering statistics on the last n moves;
+where n = 12.

-She deduced the circle.
+She deduced Ares' clockwise circle!

-She knows when to pull herself out of a local optimum.

-Athena is a god and conjures up paper; GPT took me literally when I said "Athena plays paper."

-Gods can literally play rock-paper-scissers, though; don't need the hand-gestures.

-Also known as an “Olympic flex.”
+And, what's perhaps most miraculous to me, figures out at some point that she's at a local optimum; decides to retry the last move until she gets something different; which, if temperature is non-zero, will eventually happen.
 -->

 ---